vendredi 13 novembre 2009

 “Durante estas primeras 10 semanas de gobierno, el presidente espurio Felipe Calderón y el Partido Acción Nacional (PAN) delinearon los ejes programáticos que pretenden aplicar durante todo el sexenio: 1. militarización, contrainsurgencia, acciones represivas contra las fuerzas populares oposicionistas; cooptación de algunos sectores de la izquierda institucionalizada, absorción del priísmo y el sindicalismo oficialistas; 2. profundización del modelo neoliberal (con todo lo que eso significa para los niveles y las condiciones de vida de los mexicanos, sus derechos a la alimentación, educación, salud, seguridad, empleo, vivienda y bienestar social) y privatización de los recursos estratégicos; 3. sujeción absoluta de México a la hegemonía política, ideológica, cultural, militar, de inteligencia y seguridad de Estados Unidos; 5. control de los medios masivos de comunicación como instrumentos ideológicos al servicio de los poderes fácticos y del régimen calderonista que los representa...

-Leer completa
+Leer completa___________________________________________________________________

 El Mexico de Calderon: la guerra mexicana

-by Brian L. Frank
+La Guerra Mexicana by Brian L. Frank

 This photographic essay documents the violence due to the drug war in Mexico in 2008.
 The story, was completed over a period of 6 months, mostly in the notorious barrios of Tepito and Nezahualcoytl in Mexico City.
 However, in October, I also visited Juarez where, with the help of local journalists was able to document just a fraction of the rampant violence that has turned the border town into a war zone.